Goals to Keep in Mind When Testing Code

 If I decide to change how a piece of my app functions, stare at my code, and feel immediately exhausted contemplating how hard it will be to add to or modify the tests to reflect the new behavior, then something is wrong with how I’m testing.
 If this happens regularly, eventually I’m going to stop testing out of sheer frustrated exhaustion because I just want to get to writing the code, dammit!

 My goal in deciding where and how to write tests is to hit a sweet spot that doesn’t hit either of the above issues.
 I try to write tests that make me feel confident and that aren’t exhausting to write.
 In some degree, these two principles feel oppositional.
-Writing fewer tests can be a good way to keep from feeling overwhelmed by test writing, but it’s also a good way to destroy your confidence in new code that passes your few tests.
+Writing fewer tests can be a good way to keep from feeling overwhelmed by test writing, but it’s also a good way to destroy your confidence in new code that passes your meager test suite.
 Writing more tests may make you more confident that you’re not breaking things, but it also means more work, and more likelihood test-writing will start to feel burdensome.

 To some degree, they can be oppositional.
 But to some degree, also, the way you write your tests and the way you architect your app have a massive impact on how much you trust your tests and how hard they are to write.
 Getting this stuff right is just as much about how you test as how much you test.